Raising a Bilingual Baby: 5 Things Parents Should Do

 Read baby board books in the target language

-Last but not least, create a daily routine of reading baby board books in each target language, especially the minority language.
+Create a daily routine of reading baby board books in each target language, especially the minority language.

 Other tips to consider:

-- Touch-and-feel sensory books or those with sturdy flaps are opportunities for participation!
+• Touch-and-feel sensory books or those with sturdy flaps are opportunities for participation.

 Try this: 15 Ways to Encourage Your Child to Read